Is Hummus a Healthy Food?

 When it comes to how much hummus you can eat, it depends on what you're eating it with and if it's part of a meal or snack.
 As part of your meal, keep it to 2 tablespoons, advises Gans.
 If it's a snack, like as a dip for raw veggies, then double it for 4 tablespoons (1/4 cup) in order to get 4 grams of protein and 3 grams of fiber, which will make for a more satiating snack.

-Hummus lovers have healthier diets.
+Hummus lovers tend to have healthier diets.
 People who eat hummus tend to consume more fiber, vitamins A, C and E, magnesium, folate, potassium and iron compared to those who don't eat it, points out a study review in the journal Nutrients.

 Hummus eaters also had lower BMIs and smaller waistlines and were 53 percent less likely to be obese, according to research in the Journal of Nutrition & Food Sciences.
 The carbohydrates in chickpeas are slowly digested, providing lasting energy, and eating more fiber (as hummus consumers do), is associated with weight management, the researchers point out.